Take Me Out (play)

 Take Me Out is a play by American playwright Richard Greenberg.
-After a staging at the Donmar Warehouse in London, it premiered Off-Broadway on September 5, 2002 at the Joseph Papp Public Theater.
-It made its Broadway debut on February 27, 2003 at the Walter Kerr Theatre, where it ran for 355 performances and won the 2003 Tony Award for Best Play.
+After a staging at the Donmar Warehouse in London, it premiered Off-Broadway on September 5, 2002, at the Joseph Papp Public Theater.
+It made its Broadway debut on February 27, 2003, at the Walter Kerr Theatre, where it ran for 355 performances and won the 2003 Tony Award for Best Play.
 A Broadway revival opened at the Hayes Theater on April 4, 2022.

 Background

-While Glenn Burke was out to teammates and team owners in the 1970s and Billy Bean came out in 1999 after retiring from playing in Major League Baseball for eight seasons, at the time of the writing of this play no Major League Baseball player had ever come out to the public during his career.
-This play is the dramatic exploration of what such an event might be like.
+As of 2025, no Major League Baseball (MLB) player has ever come out of the closet to the public during his career.
+The play is the dramatic exploration of what such an event might be like.

 Playwright Greenberg has stated that one of the compulsions for creating a baseball play was his complete immersion into the sport in 1999 after following the New York Yankees' (then-)record 114-win season the previous year, beginning with David Wells' perfect game.
-Many believe the inspiration for Lemming is former American Major League Baseball player Derek Jeter of the Yankees, and for racist pitcher Shane Mungitt, former National League pitcher John Rocker, then of the Atlanta Braves.
+Many believe the inspiration for Darren Lemming is former American Major League Baseball player Derek Jeter of the Yankees, and for racist pitcher Shane Mungitt, former National League pitcher John Rocker, then of the Atlanta Braves.